LucasMota10/Scheduling-and-Memory-Management-Simulator/README.md

-# -Simulador-de-Escalonamento-e-Ger-ncia-de-Mem-ria
+# Scheduling and Memory Management Simulator
-Desenvolvimento de um Simulador de Escalonamento e Gerência de Memória para a disciplina de Sistemas Operacionais ministrada pelo professor Maycon Leone
+Development of a Scheduling and Memory Management Simulator for the Operating Systems discipline taught by professor Maycon Leone